(EDGAR Online via COMTEX) -- ITEM 2. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL

 Cash Flows From Operating Activities

-The Company generated cash of $66.0 million from operating activities in the first quarter of fiscal 2021 compared to $40.5 million in the first quarter of fiscal 2020.
-The increase from the prior year was primarily due to higher net earnings and the timing of cash payments on certain operating assets and liabilities.
+The Company generated cash of $155.3 million from operating activities in the six months ended December 31, 2020 compared to $111.0 million in the six months ended December 31, 2019.
+The increase from the prior year was primarily due to changes in net earnings and the fair value adjustment on available for sale investments.

 Cash Flows From Investing Activities

-Capital expenditures for fixed assets for the first quarter of fiscal 2021 and 2020 were $10.9 million and $10.5 million, respectively.
-Capital expenditures for the remainder of fiscal 2021 are expected to be approximately $35 million.
+Capital expenditures for fixed assets for the six months ended December 31, 2020 and December 31, 2019 were $22.4 million and $25.1 million, respectively.
+Capital expenditures for the remainder of fiscal 2021 are expected to be approximately $20 million.
 Capital expenditures are expected to be financed through currently available funds and cash generated from operating activities.

 Cash Flows From Financing Activities